bhattlab/phanta/README.md

 1. `/full/path/to/cloned/repo` with the path to your cloned repository
 2. The number provided to `max-threads` with the maximum number of threads you have available.
 Note that if this number is greater than 16, you can (but don't need to) also increase the argument to `class_threads` in `config_test.yaml`.

-**If you are in the Bhatt Lab**, you don't need the `--cores` and `--max-threads` options; rather, you can replace them with `--profile scg`

-Since the command will take some time to finish, **it is recommended to execute it in a `tmux` session** or similar setup.
+**Note** At least 32GB memory is required.
+Also, you may have to replace the `--cores` and `max-threads` arguments with a profile for SLURM job submission depending on your configuration; example of how this is done [here](https://github.com/bhattlab/slurm).

 	snakemake -s /full/path/to/cloned/repo/Snakefile \
 	--configfile /full/path/to/cloned/repo/testing/config_test.yaml \
 	--jobs 99 --cores 1 --max-threads 16

-When execution has completed, please check that your `test_phanta` directory has an empty file called `pipeline_completed.txt`.
-You should also have two new subdirectories in `test_phanta` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.
+When execution has completed, please check that your `test_dataset` directory has an empty file called `pipeline_completed.txt`.
+You should also have two new subdirectories in `test_dataset` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.

 ## Basic Usage

-For basic usage, copy the provided `config.yaml` file to any directory and replace the four paths at the top of the the file as appropriate.
+For basic usage, replace the four paths at the top of the  provided `config.yaml` file as appropriate.

 You do not need to make any additional changes **except** if: 1) you did not conduct 150bp sequencing, or 2) if your read files are not gzipped.
 In those cases, you may also need to change the `read_length` or `gzipped` parameters, which are described under [Advanced Usage](#advanced-usage).

-After you have finished editing your config file, execute the same Snakemake command you used to [Test Your Installation](#test-your-installation), simply replacing the path to the `config_test` file with the path to the new edited config file.
+After you have finished editing your config file, execute a similar Snakemake command to the one you used to [Test Your Installation](#test-your-installation), example below:

+	snakemake -s /full/path/to/cloned/repo/Snakefile \
+	--configfile /full/path/to/cloned/repo/config.yaml \
+	--jobs 99 --cores 1 --max-threads 16

 ## Main Outputs